nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/configuration_set-up.md

 4. Rename PC and Set Static IP:
 Use the search bar and search for "About Your PC" and in the top right choose "Rename this PC".
 Rename it DC01.
 Let the VM restart.
-Configure the network settings:
+(Alternatively, you can right click on This PC -> Properties -> Rename this PC) Configure the network settings:
 ```
 a.
 Control Panel -> Network and Internet -> Network Sharing Center -> Change Adapter Settings -> right click on Ethernet0 and Properties